-Include a payment with your utility bill payment by completing the designated area for "HeartShip donation" on the top right-hand corner of your bill or
+Include a donation with your utility bill payment online or by completing the designated area for "HeartShip donation" on the top right-hand corner of your bill stub or

 Make check payable to Charlotte County Utilities HeartShip program and enclose your name, company name, address and telephone number.

 HeartShip funds are administered by the County’s Human Services Department, in cooperation with the County's Utilities Department Customer Service area.
 Human Services certifies a recipients need and qualification to receive assistance.
 The Clerk of the Circuit Court provides the financial oversight for all County funds.

 To be eligible for HeartShip assistance, the recipient must:

 be a customer in the Charlotte County Utilities service area